shayna-wallace/shayna-wallace.github.io/index.md

 ## Welcome to Shayna Wallace ePortfolio

-### *Please see the link to access my GitHub for the original artifacts before enhancements, the enhanced artifacts, and the written narratives.
+### *Please click the link to access my GitHub for the original artifacts before enhancements, the enhanced artifacts, and the written narratives.
 [Shayna's Github](https://github.com/shayna-wallace/shayna-wallace.github.io.git)*

 ## Table of Contents